php-webdriver/php-webdriver/README.md

 *   All you need as the server for this client is the selenium-server-standalone-#.jar file provided here:  http://code.google.com/p/selenium/downloads/list

-*   Just download that file, then run it, replacing # with the current server version.
+*   Download and run that file, replacing # with the current server version.

         java -jar selenium-server-standalone-#.jar